interledger/interledger-rs/docs/testnet.md

 ## Send and Receive Payments
-If you want to just try out the Interledger testnet, you could try as follows.
+If you want to just try out the Interledger testnet, you could try as follows:

 ```bash
 curl \